-Weather in North Florida will give you a change of all four seasons.
+Weather in with living the North Florida lifestyle will provide you a change of all four seasons.
 The summer months are hot and humid and when it rains, it pours.
 Winter times have temperatures sometimes well below freezing, but it almost never snows here.
 Summer temperatures are well over 90 degrees with 90 percent humidity.
 Summer’s in North Florida last from May until October.
 Spring and Fall seasons are simply gorgeous.
-Hurricanes are a part of living in Florida but major impact has been in the past years only along the North Florida coasts.
+Hurricanes are a part of living in Florida but a major impact has been the past years only along the North Florida coasts.

 The neighborhood flair in North Florida is part of the southern charm.
 The North Florida Real Estate market benefits from a variety of lifestyles.
 There are numerous lifestyle choices between old plantation settings, country settings, a lifestyle within the charm of older established neighborhoods, a lifestyle surrounded by more established areas from the older days or a modern lifestyle with new construction homes.
 You can find wooded homes, lake front properties, ocean front homes, and homes on the golf course or country homes.
 Don’t look out for high-rise building on the coastline of North Florida, you will not find too many.